top of page

 The verb 'scold' has its origins in Middle English, where it was originally spelled as 'scalden.'
 It can be traced further back to the Old Norse word 'skálda,' which meant 'to scold or reprimand.'
 Interestingly, the Old Norse term 'skálda' was related to poetic composition, as skalds were Norse poets who composed verses and praised their subjects.
 This association with skilled expression in language eventually led to the usage of 'scold' in the sense of reproaching or criticizing someone harshly for their perceived wrongdoing or inappropriate behavior.
 The etymology of 'scold' thus reflects the historical connection between the art of language and the stern rebuke or criticism of others, highlighting how words can be used to express disapproval and admonishment.

-Find the meaning of scold:
+Quiz: Find the meaning of the verb scold:

 Try Again!